ryan597/Precomputation-of-features----classification/README.md

 ### 2.2.
 Folder Structure

-After downloading the repository and the data files from [Zenodo]()
+After downloading the repository and the data files from [Zenodo](doi.org/10.5281/zenodo.5361958) the folders will look as below (files ommitted).

 <details>
 <summary>conf : contains the config files for each model, each comes with the following parameters</summary>